silx-kit/silx/doc/source/index.rst

 silx |version|
 ==============

-The silx project aims at providing a collection of Python packages to support the development of data assessment, reduction and analysis at synchrotron radiation facilities.
+The silx project aims to provide a collection of Python packages to support the development of data assessment, reduction and analysis at synchrotron radiation facilities.
 It intends to provide reading/writing tools for different file formats, data